lrebelo/Notes/Linux/README.md

 To add a space on in the path replace the space `\040`

+ Install `sudo apt-get install cifs-utils` to be able to use samba at boot time.

 `df -h` - report file system disk space usage(h for human, m for megs)

 `blkid` - as root to find the UUID of local drives